> Peter Bellamy > Songs > Amazing Grace

 Will Pound played the tune of Amazing Grace on his 2013 album A Cut Above, and on the bonus CD of the Stick in the Wheel anthology From Here: English Folk Field Recordings Volume 2.

-Cath and Phil Tyler sang Amazing Grace in 2021 on their album Some Heavy Hand.
+Cath and Phil Tyler sang Amazing Grace on their 2021 album Some Heavy Hand.

 Lyrics